Arpeggios and glissandi

 When an arpeggio or strum arrow is added to the score, it initially spans only one voice.
 However, you can easily adjust its height by double-clicking the symbol and dragging the handles up or down (for finer adjustment use the keyboard arrows).
 Playback can be turned on or off in the Inspector.

-A Glissando or, more informally, a slide, spans two consecutive notes on the same staff, normally in the same voice.
+A Glissando or, more informally, a slide, spans two consecutive notes, normally in the same voice.

 You can edit, or delete the text of a glissando by clicking on it and making changes in the Inspector.
 If there isn't enough room between two notes, the text is not displayed.
 The Inspector also allows you to choose between a straight or wavy line, and to adjust the playback property of the symbol or turn it off altogether.